-- Birchfields Park -
+- Birch Fields Park -

 The image above is shown with the permission of Graham Todd

-Birchfields Park is a remnant of the Birch Estate, which in the 1830s was owned by John Dickenson, after whom Dickenson Road was named.
+Birch Fields Park is a remnant of the Birch Estate, which in the 1830s was owned by John Dickenson, after whom Dickenson Road was named.
 The map below, dated 1850 shows the site, near the junction of Anson and Dickenson Roads, when it was open fields.
 I added the name of Anson Road and coloured in Gore Brook.

 John Dickenson sold part of the estate located north of the road, named after him, to the company which created the exclusive Victoria Park community.
-In 1873 the ownership of the remaining estate south of Victoria Park passed through the Dickenson Family to Sir William Anson who lent his name to the road which joins Dickenson Road at the Birchfields Park gates.
+In 1873 the ownership of the remaining estate south of Victoria Park passed through the Dickenson Family to Sir William Anson who lent his name to the road which joins Dickenson Road at the Birch Fields Park gates.

 The image above is shown with the permission of Graham Todd

-The 32 acre park opened to the public in 1887.
-The boulder shown in the image above was discovered by a building contracotor working on a nearby estate.
+The boulder shown in the image above was discovered by a building contractor working on a nearby estate.
 It weighs 13 tonnes and was presented to the park as an object of curiosity.
-Apparently it is a glacial eratic carried to the Manchester area by the glaciers from the northern pennines.
+Apparently it is a glacial erratic carried to the Manchester area by the glaciers from the northern Pennines.

 The park was regarded as a place of beauty where you could stroll among well kept gardens.